Winnipeg Light Infantry: History

-Early History
+Early history

 91st Winnipeg Light Infantry Battalion (1885–1888)

-On 10 April 1885, a Battalion of Light Infantry at Winnipeg was authorized to be formed and was mobilized for active service during the North West Rebellion.
+On 10 April 1885, a battalion of light infantry at Winnipeg was authorized to be formed and was mobilized for active service during the North West Rebellion.
 On 15 May 1885, the battalion was redesignated as the Winnipeg Light Infantry Battalion.
 The battalion served in the Alberta Column of the North West Field Force and on 18 September 1885, the battalion was removed from active service.
-The Winnipeg Light Infantry Battalion was Retained on the order of battle of the Non-Permanent Active Militia and on 2 April 1886, the battalion was redesignated as the 91st Winnipeg Light Infantry Battalion.
-On 23 November 1888, the 91st Winnipeg Light Infantry Battalion was disbanded.
+The Winnipeg Light Infantry Battalion was retained on the order of battle of the Non-Permanent Active Militia, and on 2 April 1886 the battalion was redesignated as the 91st Winnipeg Light Infantry Battalion.
+On 23 November 1888, the battalion was disbanded.

 106th Regiment, Winnipeg Light Infantry

-On 1 April 1912, the 106th Regiment, Winnipeg Light Infantry was authorized.
-Its Regimental Headquarters and all companies were located in Winnipeg.
+On 1 April 1912, the 106th Regiment, Winnipeg Light Infantry, was authorized.
+Its regimental headquarters and all companies were in Winnipeg.